kukheon1109/Dashcam_Plaso/README.md

 ## Plaso for dashcam(Proto type)

-*Metadata analysis support for Dash Cam
+*Metadata analysis support for Dashcam

 ## Preprocessing_Module(based on plaso)